-Now, thanks to the long-awaited passage of the Camp Lejeune Justice Act in August 2022, Camp Lejeune victims have a two-year window to sue the federal government for losses (called "damages") related to illnesses and injuries caused by the toxic water.
+On August 10, 2022, President Biden signed the Camp Lejeune Justice Act.
+The law gives veterans and others impacted by toxic water at Lejeune two years to sue the U.S. government for losses (called "damages") related to illnesses and injuries caused by the toxic water.

 When calculating the 30-day requirement, consider the total number of days you spent at Camp Lejeune.
 The 30 days don't have to be consecutive.

 You should talk to a lawyer before you submit your administrative claim.
 A lawyer can help you figure out how much your claim is worth.
 Don't make the mistake of asking for less than the full value of your claim.

 After you submit your CLJA claim, the DON has six months to respond.
 If your claim is accepted, you may negotiate a settlement with the government at this point.
 If your claim is denied or you don't get a response within six months, you have six months to file your lawsuit in the U.S. District Court for the Eastern District of North Carolina.

 According to the Reuters, as of January 2024, nearly 150,000 administrative CLJA claims and 1,500 CLJA lawsuits have been filed.
 To help deal with the backlog of claims and get Camp Lejeune victims compensation more quickly, the Department of Justice (DOJ) and DON developed a new voluntary process, called the "Elective Option."

 On September 6, 2023, the DOJ and DON announced a new framework for resolving CLJA claims.
 The Elective Option (EO) offers some Camp Lejeune victims a quicker, more streamlined pathway to payouts.